 Imagine a creepy-cool graveyard filled with snake-adorned gravestones, dark and dreary mausoleums, and an eery feeling, as if you’re constantly being watched.

 That’s what it’s like in Greyfriar’s — and it’s amazing.
 No doubt, Greyfriar’s Kirkyard is one of the best Harry Potter sites in Edinburgh!

 Traveling Edinburgh on a budget?
-Check out my top 3 FREE tours in the city here!
+Don’t worry – there are tons of affordable things to do!
+For cheap tours, check out my top 3 FREE tours in the city here!

 4. Spoon Cafe (Nicolson’s Café)